How much will your CPP payments be?

 You're required to make CPP contributions every year you work from age 18 to 65.
 After that, if you choose, you can continue to contribute until you're 70.
 Choosing to continue contributing for these five additional years will allow you to earn a partial replacement of earnings in retirement, a disability benefit, a survivor benefit for your spouse or dependent children, and a death benefit.

-How much will my benefits work out to?
+How much will my CPP payments be?